dylanperera/restaurant/README.md

 # Restaurant

-Created a static restaurant page using HTML, CSS, JS, and Bootstrap.
+Created a static restaurant page using HTML, CSS, JS.
+Done in order to understand and use Webpack.

 [Live Demo](dylanperera.github.io/restaurant) :point_left: